 If you need to emphasize the importance of a certain data point, all you have to do is to make it bigger than the rest.
 In addition to this, you should ensure that the chart reflects the interrelationship of various numbers as accurately as possible.
 For example, if a slice in a pie chart is marked 36%, it should actually use 36% of the area inside the chart.

 A unified theme ensures every part of your design is consistent and follows a standard.
 This should happen naturally if you have taken care of the aforementioned design principles.
 You can incorporate a theme for your company or based on the niche of the visualization.
 This helps connect with the user on a deeper level and augments the visual design.

 We’re now witnessing a massive explosion in the quantity of data and the applications of it.
 Data analytics and visualization are among the top use cases of big data and many businesses are bringing out interesting data visualizations for their internal business analyses as well as for media exposure.
-Data visualisations are also among the high performing content types for the popular media sites nowadays.
+Data visualizations are also among the high performing content types for popular media sites nowadays.
 By following these basic design principles, analysts and reporting professionals can communicate the insights in their data more effectively, which translates into a win-win situation for the creators as well as consumers.